MeritOpenSource/beiq/README.md

 ## Mock API server

-The mock-api server can be ran with json-server.
-To install it:

-> npm i -g json-server

-To run it, execute the following command in the directory of `mock-api.json`
+Run `npm install` in the directory of this project.

-> json-server mock-api.json
+Once the dependencies have downloaded run `npm run mock-api` to start the server.

 The `api.yml` contains a swagger 2 specification for the mock-api server.
+You can paste the contents of `api.yml` in a [swagger editor](https://editor.swagger.io/) to get a human readable version.

 ## Database